markjprice/web-dev-net9/docs/errata/improvements.md

 In the next edition, I will pick one and remove the other, since it is redundant to include both.

-# Page x - Using entity and view models
+# Page 75 - Using entity and view models

 A reader emailed Packt customer service with the following question: "In a application web ASP.NET Core Mvc if I have in my Model two classes for example: User and Module and User have a property like a collection generics List usermodule; How I can do for what in the various razor pages pass in a object TempData or Session a object of the class User what for inner encapsulate a collection of objects Module.
 I want pass it TempData or Session of the object User of one razor page to other razor page."